OpenTranslationBible/open-bible/en-GB/43.John/md/john-08.md

 ## John 8:46

 Can any of you prove Me guilty of sin?
-If I am telling the truth, why don’t you believe Me?
+If I am telling the truth, why do you not believe Me?

 ## John 8:47